 Location: Kisumu and Homa Bay, Kenya

 Our role: We provided technical support to the market systems and business model components of the programme.
-This includes staff training and mentoring, leadership in the design and initial implementation of markets analysis, chairing stakeholder forums and creating engagement strategies for business.
+This includes staff training and mentoring, leadership in the design and initial implementation of markets analysis, facilitating platforms for stakeholders to engage and address systemic issues in market systems and creating engagement strategies for business.

 Participants: We aim to break the cycle of low productivity and poverty levels, targeting 6,000 young people (aged 25-35) in two counties in Kenya, helping them increase their income through agri-businesses.